Keeping your international business records in order

 Selling to private customers

 Sometimes you sell products to private individuals.
 Through your webshop, for example.
 For these so-called distance sales within the EU, there is a common threshold amount of €10,000.
 Up to this amount you charge Dutch VAT.
 Do your total e-commerce sales to other EU countries exceed €10,000?
-Then you charge your customer the local VAT of the EU country.
+Then you charge your customer the national VAT rate of the EU country.

 Providing services